Home Insurance Cost: Average Rates by State & How to Save Money in 2026

 • Personal property paid at replacement cost

-HO-3 vs HO-5 Cost Difference: HO-5 policies cost 5% to 20% more than a standard HO-3.
-If your HO-3 runs $2,424/year, an HO-5 equivalent could cost between $2,545 and $2,909/year.
+The most common type of homeowners insurance is the HO-3 policy, but an HO-5 policy is usually more expensive than a standard HO-3.
+In practice, HO-5 typically runs 10% to 30% more than an equivalent HO-3 for the same home and limits.
 The premium is worth it if you own high-value belongings or want simpler claims processes.
 For condo owners, an HO-6 policy is the appropriate coverage type.

 How to Lower Your Home Insurance Cost

 With premiums continuing to rise, taking action is the best way to protect your budget.
+For an exhaustive breakdown, see our guide to 17 proven ways to lower your home insurance premium.
 Here are the most effective strategies:

 1. Bundle Home and Auto Insurance

-Bundling your home policy with your auto — or even life insurance — from the same carrier can save up to 25% on your premiums.
-This is often the fastest single action you can take to reduce costs.
+Combining your home policy with your auto from the same carrier can deliver major savings.
+Bundling auto and home insurance with the same company can save you up to 40%, depending on the insurer.
 See our full breakdown on bundling home and auto insurance to find the best bundle deals.

 2. Raise Your Deductible

-Increasing your deductible from $1,000 to $2,500 can cut premiums by 10–25%.
+Raising your deductible can substantially cut your premium.
+Raising it from $500 to $1,000 can cut premiums by about 10-25%, and a jump to $5,000 can save roughly 35-45%.
 Just make sure you have enough in savings to cover the higher out-of-pocket cost if you file a claim.

 3. Make Your Home Safer

 Insurers reward risk reduction.
-Installing monitored security systems, smoke detectors, fire sprinklers, and smart water shut-off devices can earn you 5–20% in discounts.
+Installing monitored security systems, smoke detectors, fire sprinklers, and smart water shut-off devices can earn meaningful discounts.
 Replacing an aging roof with impact-resistant materials is one of the biggest single improvements you can make.
+Explore the full list in our guide to 15+ home insurance discounts.

 4. Improve Your Credit Score